MatMasIt/notesArchive/latest/Inglese/2022/marzo/giovedì_30/11_06_00/appunti.md

 they are close friends

-lord Henry Watton hedonist
+lord Henry Watton hedonist, esthete, initiates Dorian to life of pleausre

 excesses that cause depraved and immoral behaivour (dorian gray)

+There is also a girl with whom  Dorian grey fell in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1ODA0NzM1NSw0ODYxMzM0NDYsLTY3MT
+eyJoaXN0b3J5IjpbLTczMjQ1NjE0MCw0ODYxMzM0NDYsLTY3MT
 IxNjI5OV19
 -->